simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-10-28
+<br />**Date image released:**  2024-10-29
-<br />**This image is owned by:**
-Louis LEROUX-GÉRÉ

-<br />**Title of the image:**  STEVE: A Glowing River over France
+<br />**Title of the image:**  NGC 602: Stars Versus Pillars from Webb
-<br />**Description for the image:**  Sometimes a river of hot gas flows over your head.
-In this case the river created a Strong Thermal Emission Velocity Enhancement (STEVE) that glowed bright red, white, and pink.
-Details of how STEVEs work remain a topic of research, but recent evidence holds that their glow results from a fast-moving river of hot ions flowing over a hundred kilometers up in the Earth's atmosphere: the ionosphere.
-The more expansive dull red glow might be related to the flowing STEVE, but alternatively might be a Stable Auroral Red (SAR) arc, a more general heat-related glow.
-The featured picture, taken earlier this month in Côte d'Opale, France, is a wide-angle digital composite made as the STEVE arc formed nearly overhead.
-Although the apparition lasted only a few minutes, this was long enough for the quick-thinking astrophotographer to get in the picture -- can you find him?
+<br />**Description for the image:**  The stars are destroying the pillars.
+More specifically, some of the newly formed stars in the image center are emitting light so energetic that is evaporating the gas and dust in the surrounding pillars.
+Simultaneously, the pillars themselves are still trying to form new stars.
+The whole setting is the star cluster NGC 602, and this new vista was taken by the Webb Space Telescope in multiple infrared colors.
+In comparison, a roll-over image shows the same star cluster in visible light, taken previously by the Hubble Space Telescope.
+NGC 602 is located near the perimeter of the Small Magellanic Cloud (SMC), a small satellite galaxy of our Milky Way galaxy.
+At the estimated distance of the SMC, the featured picture spans about 200 light-years.
+A tantalizing assortment of background galaxies are also visible -- mostly around the edges -- that are at least hundreds of millions of light-years beyond.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/SteveFrance_leroux_2160.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/NGC602_Webb_5863.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).